FEEprojects/meta-remote-management/README.md

 This will create a build directory.
 This directory will contain a conf folder that will have 2 files: local.conf and bblayers.conf.
 The example-build-files directory in this repo has examples of files used to build images with this layer.
 The easiest way to build an OS distribution based on this layer is to replace the automatically generated files with the ones in this repo.

-You will need to add the following lines to the local.conf file:

-    #allow us building OSTree using the meta-virtualization layer
-    DISTRO_FEATURES_append = " sota systemd pam"
-    INHERIT += " sota"

-## tell bitbake to build an image that can be written on an SD card.

-    IMAGE_FSTYPE="sdimg"

-## enable SPI and I2C

-    ENABLE_SPI_BUS="1"
-    ENABLE_I2C="1"
-    ENABLE_SPI="1"
+Make sure the distro in `local.conf` is set to

+    DISTRO ?= "remote-management-sota"

+4. To build the image run

+    bitbake build remote-management-minimal

+5. Once the build process is done, you can find the image in `build/tmp/deploy/images/raspberrypi3/remote-management-minimal-raspberrypi3.wic`

+## config.txt notes

+u-boot and fitImages (the current setup) don't seem to use the dtparam= and dtoverlay= configs from config.txt.

+The whole device tree is in the fitImage (linux kernel image, located on partition 2 of sd card at `/boot/ostree/poky-xxx/vmlinuz`).

+SPI and I2C should be enabled by default, this is achieved with a kernel patch that changes the default values.

 ## Prelinking increases the size of downloads and causes build errors

     USER_CLASSES_remove = "image-prelink"
     VIRTUAL-RUNTIME_init_manager = "systemd"
     VIRTUAL-RUNTIME_initscripts = "systemd-compat-units"

-4. To build the image run

-    bitbake build remote-management-minimal

-5. Once the build process is done, you can find the image in `build/tmp/deploy/images/raspberrypi3/`